Klowner/blender-planarizer/README.md

 Introducing Planarizer!

-## Basic instructions
- - Select vertices in edit mode
- - Hover mouse over face to act as plane-source
- - Press 'D'

-More detailed instructions coming soon, for now [here's a video on youtube](http://youtu.be/ZXsB4nTRwmc)
+More detailed instructions coming soon, for now [here's a video on youtube](http://youtu.be/XYROkaygnys)